cbrown24/ngfx/Roadmap.md

 # Roadmap

+1. Page-Not-Found, and styling + usability
-1. Automated testing
+2. Automated testing
-2. Externalize persistence/storage and service calls (make a Flask/Django API in Restpluss or DRF)
+3. Externalize persistence/storage and service calls (make a Flask/Django API in Restpluss or DRF)
-3. Ensure code to prod cycle works
+4. Ensure CI/CD cycle works
+5. Create sprints with user stories from backlog